krishnamurthy98/Multilingual-Sentiment-Analysis/README.md

 ## Setup

+Download `nn_model.h5` from releases on github and place it in the project root.

 We recommend that you install dependencies in a seperate environment.
 Here's how -

 #### Create a conda Environment